alifeee/alfierenn.dev/pages/treehouse/treehouse.md

 A phrase my friends hear a lot from me is "I only ever want to live in cities that have a board game café".
 I love board games a lot and have a small collection, but I have a deeper fondness for board game cafés, because they make the hobby affordable and visible for everyone, and there is nothing better than seeing a highly used board game box, as proof of the expanse of love that it has given everyone that has played it.

-### It's a third space!

-I love third spaces so much that I have written a blog about them ([blog.alifeee.co.uk/what-is-a-third-space/](https://blog.alifeee.co.uk/what-is-a-third-space/)).
-In brief, they are a place where people meet up and can make new social connections, and I believe board game cafés fill this brief.

-I spend a lot of time in third spaces, and (as I write above about the hackspace) enjoy greatly the ability to greet new faces often and make people feel welcome.
+I believe board game cafés are third spaces, a concept I love so much that I have written a blog about it ([blog.alifeee.co.uk/what-is-a-third-space/](https://blog.alifeee.co.uk/what-is-a-third-space/)).
+In brief, they are a place where people meet up and can make new social connections.
+I spend a lot of time in third spaces, and enjoy greatly the ability to greet new faces often and make people feel welcome.
 I would love to have the opportunity to do this at The Treehouse, as it seems to me like a very social enterprise with lots of social events, and opportunity to make everyone feel welcome.

 ### What I already do for money

 I am a freelance web developer.
 This is a career that involves a lot of networking and being very social in order to find work, which I enjoy a lot.
 Being freelance also allows me a level of flexibility whenever required, to decrease or increase my workload, and be flexible with when I work.
 In this way, I am very able to start a part-time position, and I would love the opportunity to work in a social environment where I can help everyone have a great time at the café.

-Thank you very much for your time and consideration.
-I look forward greatly to hearing back from you.
+Thank you for your time.
+I look forward to hearing back from you!

 Alfie Renn